Siriusmart/notesdump/computing/y1/michaelmas/digital-electronics.typ

 - Generating sequences.
 - Dividing frequencies by 2.

-A ripple counter is not a synchronous device as the clock to the next stage comes from the previous stage, in a true synchornous device, all the clock input to the flip flops come from the clock.
+A ripple counter is not a synchronous device as the clock to the next stage comes from the previous stage, in a true synchronous device, all the clock input to the flip flops come from the clock.

 - Output does not change synchronously - hard to know when the output is actually valid.
 - Propagation delay bulids up, limiting the maximum clock speed before *miscounting* occurs.
 Where $Q_0$ changes to the next state before $Q_2$ manages to change to the current state.